“The path to a healthier diet need not be as difficult to navigate as it may appear”

 2. Diet and Inflammation

-The “Standard American Diet (SAD)” is characterized by low intake of fruits, vegetables and fiber along with a high intake of processed grains, carbohydrates , sugars and poor quality fats and oils.
+The “Standard American Diet (SAD)” or Typical American Diet (TAD) is characterized by low intake of fruits, vegetables and fiber along with a high intake of processed grains, carbohydrates , sugars and poor quality fats and oils.
 In addition, it includes a multitude of additives including artificial sweeteners and preservatives.

 The highly processed, calorie-dense, nutrient-depleted diet frequently leads to exaggerated spikes in blood glucose and lipids (fats) after a meal.
 This state, called post-prandial dysmetabolism, induces immediate increase in free radicals leading to oxidative stress, which increases in direct proportion to the increases in glucose and triglycerides after a meal.
 The transient increase in free radicals acutely triggers changes including inflammation, endothelial (blood vessel) dysfunction, hypercoagulability (increase risk for blood clots), and sympathetic hyperactivity.
 The increased inflammation contributes to chronic pain while the other effects described increase risk for arteriosclerosis which contribute to high blood pressure, heart attack and stroke.
 Post-prandial dysmetabolism is an independent predictor of future cardiovascular events even in nondiabetic individuals.